hojmax/ATNLP/README.md

 ## 🏄‍♂️ Usage

 You will need a [Weights & Biases](https://www.wandb.com/) account to log the experiments.
 You will be prompted to enter your API key when running the notebook.
-You should the `wandb_project`and `wandb_entity` variables at the top of the notebook to match your account.
+You should change the `wandb_project`and `wandb_entity` variables at the top of the notebook to match your account.

 ### Local